BeltStack

 Notion

-Docs + project databasesFree tier4.4Read review
+Best for docs + lightweight project planningFree tier4.4Read review

 Wrike

-Complex project portfoliosFrom ~$9.80/user/mo4.3Read review
+Best for complex portfoliosFrom ~$9.80/user/mo4.3Read review

 Teamwork

-Client projects & agenciesFrom ~$5.99/user/mo4.2Read review
+Best for client projects & agenciesFrom ~$5.99/user/mo4.2Read review

 Basecamp

-Simple team communicationFlat monthly4.1Read review
+Best for simple team communicationFlat monthly4.1Read review

 Smartsheet